 - 1. On the Synchronization Server Configuration console main menu, type the number corresponding to the Sync Source.
 In this example, type 14. - 2.
 On the Sync Source Management menu, type 2 to create a new Sync Source. - 3.
 On the Sync Source Type menu, enter the number corresponding to the Sync Source type.
 In this example, type 4 for Sun DS Sync Source. - 4.
 Next, you will be prompted to enter a name for the Sync Source.
 Enter a unique name for the sync source. - 5.
 On the Base DN Property menu, enter the base DN for the Sync Source.
-In this example, type dc=example, dc=com, and then press Enter when prompted to complete the step. - 6.
-On the Configuring the Server Property menu, select the external servers that will be part of the Sync Source topology.
+In this example, type dc=example, dc=com, and then press Enter when prompted to complete the step.

+- 6. On the Configuring the Server Property menu, select the external servers that will be part of the Sync Source topology.
 You can enter the number corresponding to the external servers separated by commas.
-For example, enter "3, 4" for several external servers. - 7.
+For example, enter "3,4" for several external servers. - 7.
 On the Sync Source Properties menu, you can set the ignore-changes-by-dn property that specifies the user DN whose modifications on the external server will be ignored during synchronization.
 This property is useful when using the UnboundID Synchronization Server bidirectionally to limit loop back synchronization changes (modifications) back to the source by the specified user DN (for example, uid=sync user).
-Note: The DN of the user who is performing a delete operation is not normally available in the changelog.
-So delete operations by these users will not be ignored.
 Because this example is setting up a one-way sync pipe, you can type f to finish.